-A high-temperature plasma creates an arc between a tungsten electrode and workpiece.
+A high-temperature plasma creates an arc between a tungsten electrode and a workpiece.
 In simple terms, heat generation through the formation of an arc performs the welding.
 This causes similar or different materials to melt and fuse.
-The material used for micro TIG welding includes pure tungsten, and other materials contain tungsten like thorium, cerium, lanthanum, yttrium.
+The material used for micro TIG welding includes pure tungsten, and other materials contain tungsten like thorium, cerium, lanthanum, and yttrium.

-Micro laser welding as the name suggests is laser-driven.
+Micro laser welding, as the name suggests, is laser-driven.
 Laser welding is very common with automated welding units.
 Laser welding is known for precise processes and quality joints.
 Lasers help in piercing deep and provide quality fusion.
 The laser process does not produce any gas and hence avoids surrounding contamination.

 Laser micro-welding joins high-value miniature components in industries like medical, electronics, automotive, telecom, etc. It can join both ferrous and nonferrous parts of the metal piece.